bredamatt/cardano-notes/revealjs/midterm/threat-models.md

 <!-- .slide: data-background-color="#8D3AED" -->

 ## Secure Transactions
-- Deterministic Finality: all transactions guaranteed to exist on ledger after at least 36 hours passed
+- Probabilistic Finality: a transaction is guaranteed to exist on ledger after at least 36 hours
 - eUTXO: prevents double spending, secured by chain of signatures

 <widget-text style="...">